oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

 In this lab, you will:

-* Prepare databases for refreshable clone PDB
+* Prepare database for refreshable clone PDB
-* Upgrade and convert a non-CDB
+* Upgrade a non-CDB and convert to PDB

 ## Task 1: Prepare your environment

-You will upgrade the *FTEX* database and plug it into the *CDB23* database.
+Refreshable clone PDB works via a database link.
+You must create a user, grant privileges and create a database link.

 1. Set the environment to the source non-CDB database (*FTEX*) and connect.